mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

 4. So Good They Can't Ignore Me

-5. An Astronaut's Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything

-6. Endurance: Shackleton's Incredible Voyage

-7. Theodore Roosevelt, An Autobiography
+5. Theodore Roosevelt, An Autobiography

-8. The War of Art
+6. The War of Art

-9. The Holy Quran, English Translation
+7. The Holy Quran, English Translation